curvegrid/go-ethereum-wiki/Connecting-to-the-network.md

 as follows:

 - Your local time might be incorrect.
 An accurate clock is required to participate in the Ethereum network.
+Check your OS for how to resync your clock (example sudo ntpdate -s time.nist.gov) because even 12 seconds too fast can lead to 0 peers.
 - Some firewall configurations can prevent UDP traffic from flowing.
   You can use the static nodes feature or `admin.addPeer()` on the console to configure connections by hand.